About Zoe Financial Inc.

 Marketplaces are complex products.
 To be sustainable, they need to strike a balance between supply and demand of a particular set of goods and services.
 WANDR has helped many companies build their products and, even though they always require custom solutions adapted to their industry and customer base, our approach is always the same.
 We start by deeply understanding users and finding the intersection between what creates value for them and what profitable from a business standpoint.

-As a result of our methodology, we ‘ve help many of our clients drive growth through world-class experiences that convert and retain customers.
+As a result of our methodology, we‘ve helped many of our clients drive growth through world-class experiences that convert and retain customers.